• Skip to primary navigation

 6. Stir in the pecans and chocolate chips.

 7. Spread into a greased 13x9-inch pan.
 Bake for 35-40 minutes.
 DON'T OVERBAKE!
-If you want very thick brownies bake in a square baking pan (9x9-inch).
+If you want very thick brownies bake in a square baking pan (9x9-inch) for a little longer.

 8. Remove from oven and let cool before cutting.
 These have super gooey middles and chewy edges.